kahunacohen/real-world-fp/README.md

 There are a few other bothersome issues with this implementation:

-* It verbosely reads like a step-by-step recipe of how to get from the input to the output.
-It's easy to get lost in the trees.
+* It's overly verbose and reads like a step-by-step recipe of how to get from the input to the output.
 * It mutates the `ret` and `employeeTotal` variables.
 Not only is this unnecessary, it makes it harder to reason about, and it's bug-bait.
 * To test the class, we have to have file that exists with the JSON and we have to be sure to remove it before each test-run.